nazrulislambhat/sajdah/README.md

 ## Installation:

-- Vist out website [SalahSync](https://salahsync.com) to download/use the app.
+- Vist out website [SalahFlow](https://salahflow.com) to download/use the app.
-- Download and install the ISalahSync App from the App Store (for iOS) or Google Play Store (for Android). - Coming Soon!
+- Download and install the ISalahFlow App from the App Store (for iOS) or Google Play Store (for Android). - Coming Soon!
 - Follow the on-screen instructions for initial setup and permissions.
 - Enjoy the various features provided to enhance your spiritual journey.

 ## Feedback:

 We value your feedback and suggestions to improve our app.
-Please feel free to reach out to us via email at [support@salahsync.com](mailto:support@salahsync.com) with any inquiries, comments, or concerns.
+Please feel free to reach out to us via email at [support@salahflow.com](mailto:support@salahflow.com) with any inquiries, comments, or concerns.

 Thank you for choosing the Islamic Companion App to support you in your daily spiritual practices!